orbitalquark/textadept/doc/manual.md

   underscore, `[0-7]` represents the octal digits, and `[0-7%l%-]` represents the octal digits plus the lowercase letters plus the '`-`' character.
   <br /><br />
+  You can put a closing square bracket in a set by positioning it as the first character in the set.
+You can put an hyphen in a set by positioning it as the first or the last character in the set.
+(You can also use an escape for both cases.)
+  <br /><br />
   The interaction between ranges and classes is not defined.
 Therefore, patterns like `[%a-z]` or `[a-%%]` have no meaning.
 * **`[^set]`:** represents the complement of _set_, where _set_ is interpreted